mikkohei13/Lastuja/inat/readme.md

   - If failure (error code) or timeout, log timedate for that record
   - After sleep time, restart starting from that datetime

+Api endpoint is called e.g. every 24 hours
+Can give parameter for datetime (for debugging), or leave it out If no param, get it from a text file

+Finland 18976 obs

+Photos, Finland, through UI (filter out spam & non-verifiable obs) Total 18976
+CC0 196
+CC-BY 843
+CC-BY-NC 12383
+CC-BY-SA 8
+CC-BY-ND 0
+CC-BY-NC-SA 602
+CC-BY-NC-ND 28
+no license (calculated from total) 4916 (26%)

+Observations, Finland, through API
+Total 20205
+CC0 730
+CC-BY 600
+CC-BY-NC 12525
+CC-BY-SA 4
+CC-BY-ND 0
+CC-BY-NC-SA 595
+CC-BY-NC-ND 30
+no license (calculated from total) 5721 (28%)

 ### Custom pull
 - Simpler for source system, can focus on data harmonization
 - If pull fails, DW needs to take care of pulling again, starting from provided datetime